LeToNode/Play2.0-CN-doc/Scalajson.md

 # How to serialize to JSON

 # Other options

-If the typeclass based solution is not desirable for any reason, one can always fall back to [Jerkson](https://github.com/codahale/jerkson/) which is bundled with Play.
+Alternatively, if the typeclass based solution is not desirable for any reason, one can always fall back to [Jerkson](https://github.com/codahale/jerkson/) which is bundled with Play.